 - Serving on the Academic Assessment Committee.

-- Assisting in coordinating the annual assessment of the strategic plan.
+- Coordinating the annual assessment of the strategic plan.

 - Housing assessment materials and evidence for the strategic planning, administrative and academic assessment committees.

 - Conducting research to support strategic initiatives.

 - Providing research, analysis and data support to academic and administrative departments.
 Recommending appropriate methods and measures of assessment when needed.